CNPS SCV Blazing Star Logo

 The project obtained a Wildflower Grassland Kit from the Xerces Society.
 The kit contains 600 small herbaceous transplants (mostly ‘plugs’) including milkweed, flowering forbs, and some grasses.
 In the first phase of the project, we will plant these plugs between early November – December 2023.
 The project is also a recipient of a BeautifySJ award from the City of San Jose which will fund other supplies for Phase One of this project.

-coyote-ridge-weed-removal-by-david-tharpOur Santa Clara Valley Chapter of CNPS supports habitat restoration projects all over Santa Clara County and San Mateo County.
-We encourage members and supporters to get involved with a restoration project near you, whether at a park or creek or natural area.
-It is a great way to learn about native plants and their role in the ecology and see firsthand the damage caused by invasive plants.
-This is also an important way in which everyone can make a difference and help the environment.
+coyote-ridge-weed-removal-by-david-tharpThe Santa Clara Valley Chapter of CNPS supports several habitat restoration and native garden projects in Santa Clara County and San Mateo County.
+We encourage members and supporters to get involved with a project near you, whether at a park or creek or natural area.
+Restoration projects are a great way to learn about native plants and their role in the ecology and see firsthand the damage caused by invasive plants, and native plant gardens provide an excellent way to learn more about growing native plants.
+Both restoration and native garden projects provide an opportunity to make a difference and help the environment.

 Here are some more ongoing restoration projects with other local organizations if you're not able to join one of our chapter projects.